modxcms/fred/docs/themer/cmp/rte_configs.md

 ### Overriding Default Configs

 Fred option sets can specify the RTE configuration to use for each Element.
-In addition, a [data-fred-rte-config](../elements/attributes.md#data-fred-rte-config) attribute on an HTML Element with a `data-fred-name` attribue (as long as contenteditable is not set to false) will override both the Default and option set specific settings.
+In addition, a [data-fred-rte-config](../elements/attributes.md#data-fred-rte-config) attribute on an HTML Element with a `data-fred-name` attribue (as long as data-fred-editable is not set to false) will override both the Default and option set specific settings.